ibm-cloud-docs/watson/developing-nodejs.md

 1. Create an instance of the service in {{site.data.keyword.cloud_notm}}: `cf create-service {service-name} {service-plan} {service-instance-name}`.
 For service-name and service-plan use the information from the manifest file or the `cf marketplace` command.

-    For example, issue the following command to create the service instance for the Personality Insights service:
+    For example, issue the following command to create the service instance for the {{site.data.keyword.personalityinsightsshort}} service:

     ```bash
     cf create-service personality_insights standard my-personality-insights-service